Mastercard-Gateway/gateway-prestashop-module/README.md

 If Hosted Checkout is integrated and enabled for Mastercard Payment Gateway module, then once user will enter required card details on popup and click on submit order, then upon successfully authorization of entered card details, funds will be deducted from user’s account and will be automatically transferred to merchant/seller’s account.
 It may take some time to get funds credited but this process will be automatic.

-Below are list of Hosted Checkout method configuration which you will find in admin:
+Below are list of Hosted Checkout method configuration which you will find in the administration interface:

 ![](docs/images/hosted_checkout_method.png)